JACoW-org/docs-ECRIS/docs/Paper/LPRreviewer.md

 ---

 In principle you could also comment on a paper without leaving a review.
 However, we discourage this opportunity since your comments, together with your name, will be visible to the other reviewers.
-IPAC LPR normally implements a blind review even among the reviewers.
+ECRIS LPR normally implements a blind review even among the reviewers.

 If the LPR manager requests corrections, reviewers will be able to review the corrected paper after the author will have uploaded a new version of the files.